-In one out of four countries in sub-Saharan Africa, more than half of students at the end of primary school achieve below the minimum proficiency level in reading.
+In most countries in sub-Saharan Africa, over half the students in early grades achieve below the minimum proficiency level in reading.

 100% of children reach minimum proficiency in reading in early grades